alessbell/aless.co/content/blog/automate-your-resume/index.md

 title: 'Resume as Code'
 date: '2019-10-07T19:09:59.546Z'
 spoiler: 'Build a Resume with LaTeX + GitHub Actions'
+keywords: ['GitHub Actions', 'LaTeX', 'automation', 'resume', 'bash']
 ---

 I avoid brand new tech until I have an itch to scratch: a small, self-contained problem that seems it might lend itself nicely to \$someTool.
 I'm usually unsure I'll be able to achieve what I have in mind.
 But _maybe..._

 This time, the problem was something that had annoyed me for as long as I'd been employed: resumes.
 Not the fact of them, or even writing them, necessarily.
 Just **managing different versions**.

-I was swimming in Dropbox folders with dozens of poorly-labelled files saved in various formats; I needed to maintain multiple documents to preserve different iterations, and export PDFs for distribution.
+I was swimming in Dropbox folders with dozens of files saved in various formats; I needed to maintain multiple documents to preserve different iterations, and export PDFs for distribution.
 Version control was a nightmare.

 ## LaTeX and git to the Rescue